hyunito/hybrid-woa-de-bias-detector-in-data-preprocessing/README.md

 ## Prerequisites & Installation

-To run the pipeline and GUI, ensure you have Python 3.x installed.

 Install the required Python libraries using pip:
 ```bash
 pip install pandas python-dotenv psutil numpy folktables ipykernel